 The Instax Mini 90 Neo Classic is the only camera Fujifilm’s makes that has a rechargeable battery.
 It has a retro design that many enjoy, while still having many of the modern functions that people prefer in a camera.

 Despite the retro design, it does include an LCD display screen to show your settings.
 It is still discrete, but also useful to show you more information.
-It also uses the Instax Mini filmOpens in a new tab., which is the less expensive film that Fujifilm makes.
+It also uses the Instax Mini film, which is the less expensive film that Fujifilm makes.

 Leica Sofort